svhi/BioDivAppConfigEditor/README.md

    * or execute "mvn package -Pprod" to create a production war file (found in target folder)
       * To run a war file in production mode the corresponding spring profile has to be aktivated
          * Start the war file like this "java -jar jhipster-0.0.1-SNAPSHOT.war --spring.profiles.active=prod"
-         * or add -Dspring.profiles.active=prod to your JAVA_OPTS when running your server
+         * or add "-Dspring.profiles.active=prod" to your JAVA_OPTS when running your server

 If anything goes wrong, please go through each of the steps above again.
 If there are still problems try to find the "node_modules" folder and delete it.
 Afterwards repeat the steps above once again.

-[18.09.2015] It looks like Node.JS changed something.
-If there are multiple errors concerning node-gyp during the build please use the command "npm update node-gyp".
+[UPDATE 18.09.2015] It looks like Node.JS changed something.
+If there are multiple errors concerning node-gyp during the build please run the command "npm update node-gyp" on the project folder.
 Afterwards the maven build should be working again.

 For frontend development you might want to run the project in development mode and use the command "grunt serve" on the project folder.
 It will start a separate instance of the frontend with enabled browser sync.
 Browser sync